SebSemos/villager_steve_model/README.md

 `Optional Mods:`

 [Friend and Foes](https://www.curseforge.com/minecraft/mc-mods/friends-and-foes) Beekeeper job is supported

+[Straw Statue](https://www.curseforge.com/minecraft/mc-mods/straw-statues) (not added yet if you read this around the 20th of january 2024 :p)

+Renaming a straw statue via the tab Style will give it the corresponding texture.
+Name list is the same as villagers Having a player name in the Model Parts tab as the priority to display the "live" texture Don't forget to set the correct size for amrs if you want to display a slim skin.
+To add you own skin you don't need to modify anything of the texture unlike villagers or guards (see below)

 [Guard Villagers](https://www.curseforge.com/minecraft/mc-mods/guard-villagers-fabric) From pack 6.0 use the regular model of guard villagers, as the steve one messes the player armor.